What Are Other Volumes in Container on Mac & How to Delete Them?

 1. What Are Other Volumes in Container?

 In APFS, the new file system that Apple introduced to macOS High Sierra and later, a container is similar to a partition in other file systems.
-A physical disk could have multiple containers and a container includes mutiple virtual volumes, which all share the storage space of the container.
+A physical disk could have multiple containers and a container includes multiple virtual volumes, which all share the storage space of the container.
 For example, a standard macOS startup APFS container includes volumes as follow:

 Macintosh HD: the volume with macOS software system installed, which usually shown in Disk Utility as Macintosh HD.